What Is Litecoin and How Does It Work?

 This will largely be down to personal preference over which balance of portability, security and accessibility you feel most comfortable without the Hot wallets, desktop wallets or hardware wallets.

 LTC can be mined using your personal computer thanks to the scrypt algorithm it uses.
 However, it may still be quite a slow process and require a lot of energy.

 This is a personal choice that only you can decide on yourself.
 It is important that you conduct proper research before investing and never invest more than you can afford to lose.

 At the time of writing the fee for a LTC transaction is $0.0145.
 The fee, however, is calculated as 1000th of a Litecoin so this will be subject to change.
 Compared to the average transaction fee of Bitcoin at $3, it is still incredibly low.

-A technology that allows Litecoin holders to directly swap their LTC into a different cryptocurrency without going through an exchange.
+A technology that allows holders of the crypto to directly swap their LTC into a different cryptocurrency without going through an exchange.

-‘Better’ is a difficult term to answer as it is subjective, however, it should be noted that Bitcoin and Litecoin are diverging in their main purposes.
+‘Better’ is a difficult term to answer as it is subjective, however, it should be noted that BTC and LTC are diverging in their main purposes.
 Bitcoin’s high price and transaction fees are making it more of a store of value.
 Whereas Litecoin’s low price, low transaction fees and fast transaction times are making it a great form of global payment.